mattrussell2/games/README.md

 in order to play, simply follow the onscreen directions.

-currently easy and medium AI functionality are both implemented. fuller AI functionality to come soon.
+currently easy, medium, and hard AI functionality are implemented.

 :)